 Thanks for joining us for a Wyoming State Study.
-Wyoming is the land of cowboys, rugged terrain, and insanely weird weather.
+It’s the land of cowboys, rugged terrain, and insanely weird weather.
 Snowstorms in July are more normal than not.
-The motto of Wyoming is “equal rights” and true to their motto, Wyoming was the first U.S. territory or state to give equal voting rights to women.
-Women also served in political and public offices from the earliest days of Wyoming.
+Their motto is “equal rights” and true to their motto, Wyoming was the first U.S. territory or state to give equal voting rights to women.
+Women also served in political and public offices from the earliest days of the state.

 History of Wyoming